interaction-dynamics/squid-game/README.md

 Feb 2022.

 > As an example, this project is A Web game based on green light/red light game from the famouse Squid Game TV
 > show.
+This web app uses a motion detector with the webcam/front camera and you can only move during the green phases.
-You can play it at [interaction-dynamics.io/squid-game/](interaction-dynamics.io/squid-game/).
+> You can play it at [interaction-dynamics.io/squid-game/](interaction-dynamics.io/squid-game/).
 This
-> this web app creates a motion detector using the webcam/front camera.

 It uses the technologies: